Cheick Keita (footballer, born 2003)

-Cheick Keita (born 2 April 2003) is a French professional footballer who plays as a centre-back for Reims in the French Ligue 1.
+Cheick Keita (born 2 April 2003) is a professional footballer who plays as a centre-back for Belgian Pro League club Charleroi.
+Born in France, he plays for the Mali national team.

 Club career

 Keita is a youth product of the Reims youth academy.
 He began his senior career with their reserves in 2020.
 On 30 October 2022, he made his senior and professional debut with Reims in a 2–1 Ligue 1 win over Auxerre on 23 October 2022.

+On 4 July 2024, Keita signed a contract with Charleroi in Belgium for three seasons, with an optional fourth.

 International career

-Born in France, Keita is of Malian descent.
+Born in France, Keita holds French and Malian nationalities.
 He is a youth international for France, having played up to the France U20s.
+He was called up to the Mali national team for a set of friendlies in June 2025.